Planting the seeds

 The Montessori Island School Kindergarten Program serves children from 5 to 6 years old.
 Our Kindergarten program is four full days to allow us to further the child's transition into more abstract thinking while still supporting his/her need of meaningful social development.
 Beyond cognitive needs, children at this age are strongly motivated in social development.
 Therefore, we have designed a program that allows leadership and social skills to develop, as well as the necessary basic and higher level thinking skills.
-To accomodate this, children continue in their designated Montessori classrooms in the mornings and go to the Shooting Star Room for a Kindergarden Enrichment Program for part of the afternoon.
+To accomodate this, children continue in their designated Montessori classrooms in the mornings and go to the Shooting Star Room for a Kindergarten Enrichment Program for part of the afternoon.

 What is Montessori Kindergarten?